wannbeyaoming/wannbeyaoming.github.io/index.md

 ## Background

 I am currently a 2nd year electrical and computer engineering student at the University of Washington.
 I was born and raised in Renton, Washington.
-I am currently exploring what to do after graduation, however, I am currently interested in working with semiconductors or with consumer electronics such as phones or video game consoles!
+I am currently exploring what to do after graduation, *however*, I am currently interested in working with semiconductors or with consumer electronics such as phones or video game consoles!

 ## Hobbies